04. Controlling simple devices

 Not every action has convenience methods, but the most common operations do.

 Then, we launch our custom function trigger_led_pulse() where the actual logic happens to make the LED blink.
 In it, we send a new table row to the Table module for storage & display, using the syl.time_since_start_msec() function to get the current time since the experiment run was started and naming the event led-pulse.
 You should see these two values show up in the table later.
-Then, we actually send a message to the Firmata IO module to instruct it to set the LED pin HIGH for the time LED_DURATION_MSEC.
+Then, we actually send a command to the Firmata IO module to instruct it to set the LED pin HIGH for the time LED_DURATION_MSEC.

-To introduce some delay before sending another such command, we instruct the trigger_led_pulse() function to be called again after LED_INTERVAL_MSEC via syl.schedule_delayed_call(LED_INTERVAL_MSEC, send_beep).
+To introduce some delay before sending another such command, we instruct the trigger_led_pulse() function to be called again after LED_INTERVAL_MSEC via syl.schedule_delayed_call(LED_INTERVAL_MSEC, trigger_led_pulse).
 This is repeated until the experiment has been stopped by the user.

-Keep in mid that when submitting data on a port, you are not calling the respective task immediately - you are merely enqueueing an instructions for the other module to act upon at a later time.
+Keep in mind that when submitting data on a port, you are not calling the respective task immediately - you are merely enqueueing an instruction for the other module to act upon at a later time.
 Realistically, Syntalos will execute the queued action instantly with little delay, but Syntalos can not make any real-time guarantees for inter-module communication.
 If you need those, consider using dedicated hardware or an FPGA, and control those components with Syntalos instead.
 This will give you predictable and reliable latencies.

 If you hit the Run button, the experiment should run and the LED should blink for 250 msec every 2 sec.